 To that end, there are a number of cleantech ETFs for clean energy investment enthusiasts to look at, ranging from solar to wind to clean energy.
 They include:

-- iShares Global Clean Energy ETF (NASDAQ:ICLN): With 83 holdings within the renewable resource and clean energy sectors, this ETF originated in June 2008.
+- iShares Global Clean Energy ETF (NASDAQ:ICLN): Targeting the renewable resource and clean energy sectors, this ETF originated in June 2008.
 Among its top holdings are Vestas Wind Systems (OTC Pink:VWSYF,CPH:VWS) and Enphase Energy (NASDAQ:ENPH).

-- Invesco WilderHill Clean Energy ETF (ARCA:PBW): The Invesco WilderHill Clean Energy ETF has 68 holdings and tracks the WilderHill Clean Energy Index (INDEXNYSEGIS:ECO).
-Its top holdings include JinkoSolar Holding (NYSE:JKS), ChargePoint Holdings (NYSE:CHPT) and Ameresco (NYSE:AMRC).
+- Invesco WilderHill Clean Energy ETF (ARCA:PBW): The Invesco WilderHill Clean Energy ETF tracks the WilderHill Clean Energy Index (INDEXNYSEGIS:ECO).
+Its top holdings include JinkoSolar Holding (NYSE:JKS) and Ormat Technologies (NYSE:ORA).

-- First Trust NASDAQ Clean Edge Green Energy ETF (NASDAQ:QCLN): Begun in February 2007, this ETF has 54 holdings and tracks the NASDAQ Clean Edge Green Energy Index (INDEXNASDAQ:CELS).
+- First Trust NASDAQ Clean Edge Green Energy ETF (NASDAQ:QCLN): Begun in February 2007, this ETF tracks the NASDAQ Clean Edge Green Energy Index (INDEXNASDAQ:CELS).
 Its top holdings include Tesla (NASDAQ:TSLA) and NIO (NYSE:NIO).

-Finally, another way to cleantech invest is through an index such as the S&P/TSX Renewable Energy and Clean Technology Index (INDEXTSI:TXCT).
+Finally, another way to invest in cleantech is through an index such as the S&P/TSX Renewable Energy and Clean Technology Index (INDEXTSI:TXCT).
 This is considered a form of passive investing and is a way of spreading potential risks.

 How to invest in cleantech: Future outlook